k3lGithub/k3lgithub.github.io/README.md

 export PATH=$JAVA_HOME/bin:$PATH
 export PATH=“/usr/local/Cellar/maven/3.5.3/libexec/bin”:$PATH
 ```
-NOTE:If your sdk has “platform-tools” folder, also add below to the file
+**NOTE:** If your sdk has “platform-tools” folder, also add below to the file
 ```markdown
 export PATH=$ANDROID_HOME/platform-tools:$PATH
 ```
 `Add image after changing the variable`

 save and exit (or) you can exit and choose Y to save

 Source the .profile after making the changes